invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/Azure/AzureActiveDirectoryAuditLog.rst

 Entra ID Audit Log
 =======
-Use **Get-ADAuditLogs** to collect the contents of the Entra ID Audit Log.
+Use **Get-EntraAuditLogs** to collect the contents of the Entra ID Audit Log.

 .. note::